-A proactive approach is necessary to implement, test, and troubleshoot your solution so you can ensure compliance to the new standards by November 2023.
-Axway Track & Trace, along with our reliable and helpful support, can provide you with a comprehensive, end-to-end traceability solution.
+A proactive approach is necessary to implement, test, and troubleshoot your solution so you can ensure compliance to the new standards by November 2024.
+Axway Track & Trace, along with our expert and reliable support, can provide you with a comprehensive, end-to-end traceability solution.

 Don’t let traceability implementation hang-ups slow down service delivery and potentially affect pharmacy patients.
 To discuss your options and learn more about Axway, please click here to get in touch.